Real Assets · Risk & Compliance

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for fraud and risk triage in real estate.
+How a scoped AI-native engagement compares to the alternatives for fraud and risk triage in real estate: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 DimensionTraditional (in-house build or BPO)AI-native engagement (us)